particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M-SoM SPI speed 2024-04-30

+Corrected the M-SoM SPI and SPI1 port maximum speeds; they're opposite of the P2/Photon 2.

 ### MON524 datasheet update 2024-04-29